ApulianGCC/ValueEval-SemEval2023/README.md

 SemEval 2023.
 ValueEval: Identification of Human Values behind Arguments

-In this report we will assess the use of multiple technique to tackle the SemEval23 Human Value Detection challenge.
+In this repository we will assess the use of multiple technique to tackle the SemEval23 Human Value Detection challenge.
 This task consists of classifying whether or not a given textual argument belongs to a given human value category.
 This task uses a set of 20 value categories compiled from the social science literature.
 Given the fact that a textual argument could belong to multiple human value categories, it is a Multi-Label classification task.